-Lucas Dynamic Work Optimization (DWO) uses advanced mathematical models and artificial intelligence (AI) to reduce travel 30-70%.
-Customers using DWO have more than doubled picking productivity and cut labor hours in half without making any changes to their warehouse layout or adding expensive automation or robotics.
+Lucas intelligent batching uses advanced mathematical models and artificial intelligence (AI) to eliminate warehouse travel.
+Customers batching intelligently have more than doubled picking productivity and cut labor hours in half without making any changes to their warehouse layout or adding expensive automation or robotics.

-DWO weights a number of factors in addition to travel and applies Lucas algorithms to determine which orders and items should be grouped together in a batch.
-The Lucas tool considers the following factors, which can be weighted differently in different operations:
+Intelligent batching weighs a number of factors in addition to travel and applies AI-based algorithms to determine which orders and items should be grouped together in a batch.
+Intelligent batching considers order priority, product locations and dimensions, start and end points, travel paths and user permissions.
+These order batching considerations can be customized and weighted differently in different operations.